Carnegie Mellon University

 .qryOut files

-If the reranker_1:prf:expansionQueryFile= parameter is included, your software must write a copy of each expanded query to the specified file.
+If the Rewriter has a prf:expansionQueryFile parameter, your software must write a copy of each learned query to the specified file.
 Each query is written to a single line in the following format.

 qid1: learned-query1